 I’ve gotta go to the cafeteria now to eat with my new friends.
 I think the food is pretty good.
 I was worried at first, because there’s a sign in the girl’s bathroom that says, “Flush hard.
 It has to go all the way to the cafeteria.”

 Well, this isn’t how it was supposed to go.
 Connie isn’t working at the Frosty this summer.
 Cynthia Bork is.
 Don’t get me wrong, I like Cynthia a whole lot.
-I don’t know if it was her or Mr. Thune that wants us to wear white uniforms.
-Now I can’t even dress in cute Connie like clothes that all my friends would see when they hung around the Frosty at night.
+I don’t know if it was Cynthia or Mr. Thune that wants us to wear white uniforms.
+Now I can’t even dress in cute Connie-like clothes that all my friends would see when they hung around the Frosty at night.
 That’s another disappointment.